pallets-eco/flask-security/docs/configuration.rst

     Specifies the path to the template for the setup page for the two factor authentication process.

     Default: ``security/two_factor_setup.html``.
-.. py:data:: SECURITY_TWO_FACTOR_VERIFY_PASSWORD_TEMPLATE

-    Specifies the path to the template for the change method page for the two factor authentication process.

-    Default: ``security/two_factor_verify_password.html``.

 .. py:data:: SECURITY_TWO_FACTOR_SETUP_URL